Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Numerical results: 2D human femur

+\rvsn{The random anisotropy of the material at a fixed spatial location $\vek{x}$ on the coarse mesh \rvsb{level} $\meshlevel=0$, modelled by the matrix-valued random field $C(\cdot, \event)$, is illustrated in \ffig{fig:randaniso}.
+Here we demonstrate the characteristic directional elastic parameters in the columns---namely, Young’s modulus, shear modulus, and Poisson’s ratio—using the open-source software ELATE \cite{gaillac_elate_2016}.
+The first row of the figure presents the orthotropic elastic properties corresponding to the mean matrix $\mathbb{E}(\CRF)$, while the subsequent rows display triclinic characteristics of two individual realizations, $C(\cdot, \event_1)$ and $C(\cdot, \event_2)$, where one may notice the variation in shape and size of all three parameters as compared to the mean.
+Additionally, we visualize the spatial variation of a single realization of the random field component $C_{1,1}(\vek{x}, \cdot)$ across all mesh levels in \ffig{fig:spatvar}.}

-As mentioned in \fsec{Sec:application}, the objective of the study is to compute the \acrshort{mlmc} mean $\muML(\uhLNLt)$ and variance $\htwoML(\uhLNLt)$ estimates of the total displacement random field ${u}_{h_L}^{(t)}(\event)$ on level $L=3$.
-The corresponding mean and variance estimates are obtained for the sampling MSEs {$\epssqtwo$ and $\epsvsqtwo$}, respectively.
-To avoid the interpolation error, the terms $\YhlNlt$ and $\Zlt$ in \feqs{Eq:meanMLMC}{Eq:Zl} are calculated only at finite element nodes which have the common spatial coordinates between all four levels of meshes.
-This further means that the MLMC mean and variance estimates of the system response on the finest level are evaluated only at these common nodes.
+The objective of the study is to compute the \acrshort{mlmc} mean $\muML$ and variance $\htwoML$ estimates of the total displacement random field ${u}_{h_L}^{(t)}(\vek{x}, \event)$.
+The procedure for implementation of the scale-invariant MLMC is similar to that of the conventional MLMC method; the primary difference is in the usage of normalized error instead of absolute error; see \cite{giles_2015} for the algorithm.
+In this study, we assume that the optimal finest level (here, $L=3$) is known i.e., {the normalized squared discretization errors, from \feqs{Eq:MLMCerrornew3}{Eq:MLMCerrorvar3}, are less than $\epssqtwo$.} Therefore, the focus is only on satisfying the condition of normalized sampling errors; in other words, the objective is to ensure that {the normalized sampling errors in \feqs{Eq:MLMCerrornew3}{Eq:MLMCerrorvar3} are less than $\epssqtwo$.} Furthermore, to avoid the interpolation error, the terms $\YhlNl$ and $\Zl$ in \feqs{Eq:meanMLMC}{Eq:Zl} are calculated only at finite element nodes that have the same common spatial coordinates between all four levels of meshes.
+This further means that the MLMC mean and variance estimates of the system response on the finest level $L$ are evaluated only at these common nodes.